erusev/base/README.md

-## Base DBAL
+## Base

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/c8843251-ba46-4be5-be0e-9af19170ac83/mini.png)](https://insight.sensiolabs.com/projects/c8843251-ba46-4be5-be0e-9af19170ac83)

-Base is a simple database abstraction in PHP.
-It aims to make the most common interactions with the database easier.
-I've been using it for quite some time.
+Base is a simple database interface in PHP.
+It aims to make the most common interactions with MySQL databases easier.
+I've been using and improving it for quite some time.
 I felt like it's about time I share it.

 ### Features